Guide for Hosting Student Presentations in AP Capstone Courses

 AP Capstone presentations must be delivered in real time, and not prerecorded.
-The following guidelines can be used to manage the delivery of student presentations for AP Seminar and AP Research assessments, whether your school is providing instruction online, in a hybrid/blended, or in-person learning environment during the 2020-21 academic year.
+The following guidelines can be used to manage the delivery of student presentations for AP Seminar and AP Research assessments, whether your school is providing instruction online, in a hybrid/blended, or in-person learning environment.

-- Students should deliver their work with the current online system used for remote classes (e.g., Zoom or Google Meet).
+- Students should deliver their work with the current online system your school uses for remote classes (e.g., Zoom or Google Meet).

 - If students experience connectivity issues or district/school regulations do not permit the use of cameras, it is acceptable for students to present verbally without a camera.